Ethorbit/nzc-docker/README.md

 # nZombies Chronicles
 Docker infrastructure used by the nZombies Chronicles community.
 Runs a database, various web apps and a few game servers.
 Intended to run on a single host, but nothing's stopping you from using thirdparty tools to set it up on multiple hosts.

+## Prerequisites
+* make
+* Docker with a minimum version of 20.10.5+dfsg1
+* Docker Compose with a minimum version of 2.18.1

+Check your versions:
+`docker -v`
+`docker-compose -v`

+You can possibly use earlier versions, but they will have a different command syntax which the Makefile is not designed for.

 ## Installing
 Run `make install` and it should generate env files for you.
 Change them as needed.